JordanDysart/qr-genius/README.md

-# Firebase Studio
+# qr genius

-This is a NextJS starter in Firebase Studio.
+quick nextjs starter with firebase studio.
+Just a simple qr code generator.

 To get started, take a look at src/app/page.tsx.